-Sec.14.
-Social Protection in Cases of Sexual Violence. - Strengthened comprehensive social protection mechanisms for adolescents, especially for girls, shall be provided.
+Sec.
+14. Social Protection in Cases of Sexual Violence. - Strengthened comprehensive social protection mechanisms for adolescents, especially for girls, shall be provided.

 Expectant and current mothers whose pregnancies were the result of sexual violence shall be given access and support to legal, medical, and psycho-social services.
-Furthermore, the Council shall reinforce the capacities of health facilities in providing comprehensive post-trauma care for adolescents in cases of sexual violence, sexual exploitation, or sexual harassment.
-Provided further, that post-trauma care includes but is not limited to services such as purposive family planning and counselling.
+Further, the Council shall reinforce the capacities of health facilities in providing comprehensive post-trauma care for adolescents in cases of sexual violence, sexual exploitation, or sexual harassment.
+Furthermore, the Council shall reinforce the capabilities of health facilities in providing post-trauma care for adolescents in cases of sexual violence, sexual exploitation, or sexual harassment.
+The post-trauma care includes but is not limited to services such as purposive family planning and counseling.